cmadajski/password_generator_java/README.md

 I know LastPass, Google, and other services have functions to do pseudo-random password generation as well, but this was a fun little project to mess around with and the satisfaction of producing your own utility is great.

+## Password Complexity
+If we assume a default password length of 24 characters and a randomized mixture of uppercase letters (26), lowercase letters (26), numbers (10), and special characters (13), I could argue that there are 75^24 possible password combinations given the current algorithm.